magpylib/magpylib/docs/_pages/0_documentation.rst

 Using magpylib.vector
 ---------------------

 **The second method:** In most cases one will be interested to determine the field for a set of positions, or for different magnet positions and orientations.
-While this can manually be achieved by looping ``s.getB`` the computation will be inefficient.
+While this can manually be achieved by looping ``s.getB`` this is computationally inefficient.
 For performance computation the ``magpylib.vector`` subpackage contains the ``getBv`` functions that offer quick access to VECTORIZED CODE.
 A discussion of vectorization, SIMD and performance is presented in the :ref:`physComp` section.

 The ``magpylib.vector.getBv`` functions evaluate the field for *N* different sets of input parameters.
 These *N* parameter sets are provided to the ``getBv`` functions as arrays of size *N* for each input (e.g. an *Nx3* array for the *N* different positions):